exrezzo/ProntoProAssignment/README.md

-# Service Provider Ratings and Notifications Assignment
+Service Provider Ratings and Notifications Assignment
-___by Ivan Ardillo___
-## Introduction
+===
 This README gives an overview of the implementation choices made for this project, addressing their motivations and limitations.

+_Optional tasks achieved:_
+- Include OpenAPI (previously known as the Swagger) for rating service, which outlines the available endpoints and their functionality.
+- Integration, or benchmark tests.
+Using Testcontainers is a plus.

-## Quick startup
+Quick startup
+===
-___Prerequisite___: `Docker Desktop` installed on local machine
+___Prerequisite___: `Docker Desktop` installed on local machine (tested on Windows machine only)

 To start playing with the Web Api with the environment set up:
 - navigate to `ServiceProviderRatingsAndNotification/` web api project folder
 - run `docker-compose up --build`

-This will spin all needed containers, namely the mssql database, rabbitmq message broker and the web api.
+This will spin all needed containers, namely the MSSQL database, RabbitMQ message broker and the web api.

+Navigate at http://localhost:5000/swagger/index.html to reach out the **Swagger UI** and interact with the Api.

-### Debugging with Visual Studio
+> ### Debugging with Visual Studio
-It is possible to run the Api from Visual Studio if created containers with docker-compose are running.
+> It is possible to run the Api from Visual Studio if created containers with docker-compose are running, given that RabbitMQ and the MsSql db listen of default ports.

+Project structure choices
+===
+In order to keep this project as simple as possible a simple project structure has been kept.
+In fact, all different layers of the application reside into the main web project.
+In a real world scenario a separation with a _Clean Architecture_/_Onion_ style would be preferred, with a Core project having the business logic and entities and no dependencies other than the SDK and utils.
+The principle of "depending on abstractions, not implementations" is followed, meaning that interfaces are declared internally into the Core project but implemented and injected from the outside with the _Dependency Injection_ pattern.

+This would be followed by for example an _Infrastructure_ layer that depends on the Core layer and implements I/O and data sources access by implementing interfaces provided by the Core layer.

+In this project these principles are followed but without formally specifying the explained solution structure, it's done within the Web Api project with folders.

+_Repository_ design pattern has been adopted in order to abstract away the data access layer for better decoupling and testability.

-## Domain Services
+Domain Services
-...
+===

+Under the `ServiceProviderRatingsAndNotification` project there are 2 folders (among the others) related to the two main business services:
+- ServiceProvider
+- Rating

+Those folders contain main operations needed to solve the required tasks.

+### `ServiceProvider` folder
+Contains:
+- `IServiceProviderRepository` with its only implementation `ServiceProviderRepository`
+- `ServiceProviderService` that runs business logic and depends on the repository
+- `ServiceProvider` which is the entity representing a Service Provider

+This service it's pretty simple because for this project manages the entities retrieval only, much of the workload is implemented in the Rating service

+### `RatingService` folder
+Contains:
+- `RatingService` that depends on `IServiceProviderRepository` and `IServiceProviderNotifier`
+- `RatingSubmission` that represents a rating submitted for a given Service Provider

+### `ServiceProviderNotification` folder
+Contains:
+- `IServiceProviderNotifier` with its only implementation `ServiceProviderNotifierWithRabbitMq`

+This service manages the notification phase when dealing with rating submissions.

-## REST Api
+REST Api
-...
+===

-## Unit and Integration testing
+Integration testing with `Testcontainers`
-...
+===

 ## Environment containerization
 In order to keep a consisted and replicable environment via **Docker** a `docker-compose.yml` file have been created.